 Spongy brakes: When your brakes feel spongy or you need a lot more pressure to engage your brakes than normal, the hydraulic brake fluid could be leaking.
 This is a big safety problem, because without the pressurised hydraulic fluid, your brakes won’t work.
 Don’t waste any time thinking about it, just book your car in with your local mechanic ASAP.

-For quality brake repairs by experienced mechanics in Browns Plains, call Steve Sorensen Mechanical on 07 3809 2711 or send us an email.
+For a quality Car Brake Service by experienced mechanics in Browns Plains, call Steve Sorensen Mechanical on 07 3809 2711 or send us an email.

 As an automobile mechanic shop in Browns Plains, we frequently service and repair both 4WD and AWD vehicles, but do you know the difference between these two types of vehicles?
 Many people think that these terms are interchangeable and simply describe the same type of vehicle, but they would be wrong.